Zettlr/zettlr-docs/docs/en/getting-started/a-note-on-security.md

 Imports and exports are always facilitated with the help of Pandoc.
 Pandoc itself has collected a set of security recommendations that we recommend you to read, understand, and follow to ensure you and your computer remain safe.
 [Read the Pandoc security note here](https://pandoc.org/MANUAL#a-note-on-security).

+### Custom Export Commands

+Zettlr allows you to specify arbitrary commands for exporting in the settings.
+This comes in handy when you, for example, use a pre-made Docker container that contains a specialized install of Pandoc, or when you want to, e.g., upload the file somewhere.
+However, this means that you need to be able to trust whichever command you run.
+Do never, under any circumstances, add or run a custom command in the settings which you do not fully trust.

 !!! note

-    **Rule of thumb**:  Always treat exports and imports as potentially unsafe.
+    **Rule of thumb**:  Always treat all exports and imports as potentially unsafe.